The Iconic Polo

-Since 1933, the Lacoste polo shirt has been manufactured and assembled by hand at Troyes, the French capital of textiles, preserving a savoir-faire unique to the brand.
+Since 1933, the Lacoste polo shirt has been manufactured at Troyes, the French capital of knit, preserving a savoir-faire unique to the brand.

-The Lacoste polo is manufactured in three steps, which combine rigorous testing with traditional savoir faire to produce the perfect shirt.
+The Lacoste polo is manufactured in three steps, which combine rigorous testing with traditional savoir-faire to produce the perfect clothing.

-The polo shirt is made from the finest cotton fibres available woven into our unique piqué fabric, providing flexibility, resistance and softness.
+The Lacoste petit piqué is made from the long cotton fibres, providing flexibility, resistance and softness.

 The cotton fibre used to make the Lacoste polo is one of the most flexible and resistant in the world.
 Each batch is tested to ensure it meets the highest quality standards.
 Only the best cotton can produce the lightweight, yet sturdy and breathable petit piqué fabric.Read more about the Petit Piqué

 The same batch of cotton is used to produce each polo shirt.
-The cotton is then carefully knitted on several different looms.
+The thread is then carefully knitted on several different looms.

 In 1951, the first colour range for the Lacoste cotton polo imbued the iconic shirt with a new and vibrant optimism to match its relaxed, elegant style.
 Today, the Lacoste polo is available in over 40 different shades.